rpoleski/MulensModel/developers_board.md

-# MOST IMPORTANT NOW:
-1. UC 16 - make it ready for e-mail annoucement
-6. remove unused branches - FSPL_no_Bozza, some other ones?
-7. check notes below
-10. _are we using VBBL with improvements from 2018 paper?_
-3. **code not yet well documented** - see below
+# Current tasks:
+1. get\_lc/get\_flux functions (also errorbars somehow)
+2. test binary-source models in example 16 - use get\_flux
+3. update VBBL
+4. chi2 gradient for rho or t_star

+# Next big tasks - think about the order:
+1. xallarap
+2. full Keplerian motion
+3. triple sources
+4. triple lenses

+# Next smaller tasks:
+1. faster FFP calculations
-12. print Model/ModelParameters: add t\_0\_par somewhere - maybe only when it is != t\_0
+2. print Model/ModelParameters: add t\_0\_par somewhere - maybe only when it is != t\_0
-14. **chi2 gradient for finite source effects.** (requested by JCY)
-10. "import MulensModel as mm" everywhere: binarylens.py pointlens.py use_cases/->30,31,34 examples/run_time_tests/check_system.py examples/checks.py TUTORIALS
+3. "import MulensModel as mm" everywhere: use_cases/->30,31,34 examples/run_time_tests/check_system.py examples/checks.py TUTORIALS
+4. satellite positions read from a file similar to data challenge files
+5. check open issues on github
+6. "add a list of public datasets:" - search below
+7. In longest files re-order functions to have documentation in expected order: modelparameters.py, model.py, event.py, mulensdata.py, fitdata.py (in that order)

 ## Specific tasks to be performed
 **boldfaced** tasks are most important because requested by the users